fpsheaven/HardwareAccelerationChecker/README.md

 A small utility to check if hardware acceleration is causing CS2 to freeze for a while after alt-tabbing

-This app checks for the hardware acceleration flag in Brave, Chrome, Steam, Mozzila, Spotify.
+This app checks for the hardware acceleration flag in Brave, Chrome, Steam, Mozzila, Spotify and Discord

 Make sure to run it as admin otherwise it won't work